AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 - Approved facility records a transaction on the blockchain, with the user's vaccination/test results
 - Institution mints an NFT that is linked to a user's wallet, and accesible via QR code or biometric scan

-- Vaccination policies can be voted on in DAO distributed consensys.
+- Vaccination policies can be voted on in DAO distributed consensus.
 A reward system can also be voted on to promote agreed upon policy.

 ## Issues